North Western Coal and Navigation Company: Alberta Railway & Irrigation Company

-To further the AR&CC's aims to develop the granted land and attract settlement, Elliott Galt was made aware that farming, not ranching, was the appropriate means of development, and Irrigation was the key.
+To further the AR&CC's aims to develop the granted land and attract settlement, Elliott Galt was made aware that farming, not ranching, was the appropriate means of development, and irrigation was the key.
 He was approached by Charles Ora Card of the Utah-based Church of Jesus Christ of Latter-day Saints, who detailed his vision of using the local river systems for irrigation.
 Card had visited Canada in 1886 and had returned in 1887 with a group that settled on Lees Creek and established the village of Cardston, Alberta.
-Under Brigham Young, the Mormons had established a thriving community centered on Salt Lake City and had pioneered and gained expertise in farming by irrigation in an area of deficient rainfall.
+Under Brigham Young, the Mormons had established a thriving community centred on Salt Lake City and had pioneered and gained expertise in farming by irrigation in an area of deficient rainfall.

-An agreement was reached with the Mormons in 1891, whereby they would lease 700,000 acres of land, bring in settlers, and provide labour for building the canal system.
+An agreement was reached with the Mormons in 1891, whereby they would lease 700,000 acre of land, bring in settlers, and provide labour for building the canal system.
 Economic depression and the lack of capital ended the project.
-Though temporarily thwarted the Galts continued to pursue their plan for irrigation and soon afterwards, with an upturn in the economy and a new Liberal Party of Canada, government with Clifford Sifton, as Minister of the Department of the Interior, who pursued a vigorous policy of Immigration, the fortunes of the Galt enterprises changed for the better.
-An agreement was reached with the Government of Canada, whereby in an exchange of lands the AR&CC was able to assemble a solid block of 500,000 acres adjacent to the St. Mary River thus making large-scale irrigation feasible.
-A new contract was signed with the Mormons in which they were to construct the canal system and in return for their labour they were to be paid "one-half in cash and one-half in land, the land with water rights being valued at three dollars per acre, to a total of $75,000 and 25,000 acres.
+Though temporarily thwarted the Galts continued to pursue their plan for irrigation and soon afterwards, with an upturn in the economy and a new Liberal government with Clifford Sifton as Minister of the Interior, who pursued a vigorous policy of immigration, the fortunes of the Galt enterprises changed for the better.
+An agreement was reached with the Government of Canada, whereby in an exchange of lands the AR&CC was able to assemble a solid block of 500,000 acre adjacent to the St. Mary River thus making large-scale irrigation feasible.
+A new contract was signed with the Mormons in which they were to construct the canal system, and in return for their labour they were to be paid "one-half in cash and one-half in land, the land with water rights being valued at three dollars per acre, to a total of $75,000 and 25,000 acres."
 A remission of the survey fee of ten cents per acre was also granted by the government.
-The church-sponsored immigrants, to whom Galt advanced the costs of transportation, were to establish themselves in hamlet, one each in the tracts twenty and thirty miles south of Lethbridge, the communities of Stirling & Magrath, Alberta were established in 1889 as per contract with AR&IC.
+The church-sponsored immigrants, to whom Galt advanced the costs of transportation, were to establish themselves in hamlets, one each in the tracts 20 and 30 mi south of Lethbridge – the communities of Stirling and Magrath were established in 1889 as per contract with AR&IC.
 The main canal was completed in August 1900.